Please use the below link to confirm your Option Choices:

 Construction (Constructing the Built Environment)

-The course uses a ‘plan, do, review’ approach to learning where learners are introduced to a context for learning, review previous learning to plan activities, carry out activities & review outcomes & learning.
-This approach mirrors many work-related activities in constructing the built environment, students will be required to practically construct objects & demonstrate their ability to wallpaper, install electrical circuits & fit skirting boards among other industry related tasks.
+Qualification details: EDUQAS Level 1/2 Vocational Award in Constructing the Built Environment The course uses a ‘plan, do, review’ approach to learning.
+This approach mirrors many work-related activities in constructing the built environment, students will be required to practically construct objects & demonstrate their ability to build a stud wall, install electrical circuits and tile among other industry related tasks.
 The qualification provides learners with a broad knowledge of work in construction industry.

 What will learners study?

-The EDUQAS Level 1/2 Vocational Award in Constructing the Built Environment is made up of one exam unit & one practical coursework unit:
+The EDUQAS Level 1/2 Vocational Award in Constructing the Built Environment is made up

 Unit 1 – The Built Environment Sector

-· This is an internal coursework component usually completed during Year 10.
-Unit 1 represents 40% of the mark. (exam – 1.5 hours).
-You need to know that Year 10 will be spent entirely on studying Unit 1 for the May/June exam.
+1 ½ hours.
+You need to understand that Year 10 will be spent entirely on studying Unit 1 for

 Unit 3 – Developing construction projects